How to configure a caching only name server

 Configuring the caching-only name server

 The first option allows the caching-only name server to accept queries on the specified IP addresses.
-We need to add the server's IP address to this option.
+We add the server's IP address to this option.

 The second option configures allowed networks.
-We need to add the DNS client computers' network address to this option.
+We add the DNS client computers' network address to this option.

 Open the /etc/named.conf file.